chrisjdavie/Cookit/README.md

 expenditure.

 This was constructed in colaboration with cookit (cookit.co) in support of a funding bit.
-It was extended in support of a white paper they're writing, and they're fine with this code being here.
+It was extended in support of a white paper they're writing.

 Copyright (C) 2015  Christopher Joseph Davie